 - Incoming Correspondence, other than Legal mail, must be in post card form only

-- Post Cards must be 4 x 6 in size
+- Post Cards cannot be larger than 5 X 7 in size

 - Post Cards cannot contain foreign objects such as glitter, glue, stickers, tape, etc.

 - Post Cards that contain perfumes will not be accepted

 - Post Cards should not be altered in any way

 - Post Cards must be addressed properly and clearly

 - Post Cards must be mailed in separately with each post card having its own postage

 - Letters and envelopes will not be accepted